-Rewiring your home involves trading out all the old, outdated types of wiring inside your walls and connecting new, modern wiring that can safely meet your electrical needs.
+Rewiring a home involves removing the outdated wiring inside a home’s walls and installing new, modern wiring that can safely meet today’s electrical needs.

-It’s typically done by a licensed electrician, who strips out the old wiring and restrings new wiring throughout your entire house, including updating the load your wiring system can handle and ensuring that your home is up to date with building codes governing electric wiring.
+Rewiring is typically done by a licensed electrician who strips out the old wiring and runs new wiring throughout the entire house, installs a new circuit breaker panel to handle the load of the new wiring system, and ensures that building codes are met.